 Recipients must submit a final report of their research findings no later than one year post award or the applicant and/or institution become ineligible for funding the subsequent year.
 The preferred submission is an article in a form suitable for publication.

-Recipients are encouraged to present at the annual meeting of COVD and to submit a manuscript to an optometric journal for publication.
+Recipients are encouraged to present at the annual meeting of COVD and to submit a manuscript to Vision Development and Rehabilitation (VDR) for publication.
 Any manuscript or publication material produced must acknowledge Beta Sigma Kappa International Optometric Honor Society and the College of Optometrists in Vision Development.

 Submissions should consist of 6 pages or less, preferably in PDF format and contain the following: